 9. What determines whether ACC members approve or reject an application for a permit?

 ACC members do their best to follow the Conditions, Covenants and Restrictions (CCRS) for the Unit for which you are applying.
 In each case, members of the ACC discuss each application as to its merits and review requests closely to ensure they comply with the CCRs.
-The ACC makes every effort to follow the CCRs as written but to also be flexible as we understand topography may dictate the placement of structures.
+The ACC makes every effort to follow the CCRs as written but to also be flexible as we understand topography may dictate or negate the placement of structures.

 10. Am I breaking any rules by pruning or removing dead trees?